chef-boneyard/chef-rfc/ubuntu-init-provider.md

 ## Proposed Solution

-Leverage Lamuount's framework in the long term, but for the short term we need to either c
+Leverage Lamont's [framework](https://github.com/opscode/chef/pull/1596) to have a long term fix for this.
+Having a way to check for the different ways that the chef converge is intelligent enough to figure out the init mechanism seems like the correct answer.

 ## References and further reading